Exporting a SavedModel¶

-OpenNMT-tf periodically exports models for inference in other environments, for example with TensorFlow Serving.
+OpenNMT-tf can export SavedModel packages for inference in other environments, for example with TensorFlow Serving.
 A model export contains all information required for inference: the graph definition, the weights, and external assets such as vocabulary files.
 It typically looks like this on disk:

-When using an exported model, you need to know the input and output nodes of your model.
+Once a SavedModel is exported, OpenNMT-tf is no longer needed to run it.
+However, you will need to know the input and output nodes of your model.
 You can use the

 saved_model_cli script provided by TensorFlow for inspection, e.g.:

 saved_model_cli show --dir ~/my-models/ende \ --tag_set serve --signature_def serving_default